Fablicator/Fablicator-Software-Dist/README.md

-# Fablicator Software
+# KISSlicer (MX Profiles)

- Repository for Fablicator Software
+Contains profiles for the MX and download/install scripts for KISSlicer.